Mitch Haniger Player Props: Giants vs. Twins

-Mitch Haniger -- with a slugging percentage of .278 in his past 10 games, including no homers) -- will be in action for the San Francisco Giants versus the Minnesota Twins, with Sonny Gray on the hill, on May 23 at 7:40 PM ET.
+On Wednesday, Mitch Haniger (.222 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 1:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last appearance against the Marlins.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Mitch Haniger Game Info & Props vs. the Twins